-Series dates: 1922-1942
+Series dates: 1933-1942

 Size: 6″ x 8.5″

 Thornton Butterworth had been a partner with John Long (publisher of the Carlton Classics) when he established his own imprint around 1919.
-Throughout the 1920s and 1930s the firm published a significant number of biographies, books on travel, and literary criticism.
+Throughout the 1920s and 1930s, the firm published a significant number of biographies, books on travel, and literary criticism.
 In 1940 Butterworth’s firm was damaged by a German bomb during the blitz.
 In 1941 Eyre & Spottiswoode Ltd. (publisher of the Century Library) “purchased the great majority of the stock and copyrights of Messrs.
 Thornton Butterworth and are arranging to take over their premises at 14, 15, and 16 Bedford Street as their own War-time Headquarters.”
 (British Books, 1941, vol. 154-155, Page 37).

 The Keystone Library name was used by at least two other publishers before Butterworth.
 A hardcover series was published by Strawbridge & Clothier (Philadelphia, U.S.) from about 1900-1905.
 Strawbridge & Clothier was a department store in Philadelphia that published “dime novels” and cheap series books from the turn of the century until at least 1916.
-An advertisement from a 1903 copy of the Review of Reviews lists the titles, authors, and a 20 volumes for $9 deal on the series books.
+An advertisement from a 1903 copy of the Review of Reviews lists the titles, authors, and 20 volumes for $9 deal on the series books.

 George Munroe’s Sons (New York, US) also published a paperbound series called the Keystone Library around 1900.

 Butterworth’s Keystone Library was a larger format, higher quality series priced more than typical reprint series, but still cheaper than the original editions.
-The series included Butterworth titles that had either gone out of print or, possibly (for slow selling titles) had left over sheets from the original printing.
+The series included Butterworth titles that had either gone out of print or, possibly (for slow-selling titles) had leftover sheets from the original printing.

 This 1934 edition of the Selected Poems of Sir William Watson is a first in the series.
 The first publication of this book was in 1928.
 Watson had fallen into obscurity by the time this Keystone Library title was published, to the point that various literary men had issued an appeal for funds to support him in his dotage.